-This was a lot of information on positions in badminton and doubles badminton strategy, probably too much.
+This was a lot of information on positions in badminton, probably too much.

 All this makes sense when explained but is hard to put into practice without actually being on the court drilling it since there won’t be but a split second to react in matches.
 In my experience, we get the best result by focusing on just one or two new things at a time.